ON THE CROSSROADS

-Belgrade is a fairly small city, and most of the attractions are walking distance from each other.
+Belgrade is a fairly small city, and most of the attractions are within walking distance from each other.
 Visitors can use public transportation or move around with many taxi companies that operate in the city.
 It is easy to hail a cab on the street and most taxi drivers will understand where you want to go (but it is always best to write down the address just in case).

-The downtown area has a lot to offer, from the Tasmajdan Park and St Mark’s Church, country's Parliament and the main Post Office building (both built between two World Wars), to Terazije and the Square of the Republic from which you can either towards the fortress throughPrice Michael’s Street or toward the Bohemian part of town called Skadarlija.
-Knez MIhajlova (Prince Michael’s) Street is a long pedestrian street with many boutiques, restaurants and cafes.
-The street is always packed no matter the time of the year, especially during afternoon and weekend hours.
+The downtown area has things you must see, from the Tasmajdan Park and St Mark’s Church, country's Parliament and the main Post Office building (both built between two World Wars), to Terazije and the Square of the Republic from which you can either walk towards the fortress through Price Michael’s Street (Knez Mihajlova) or toward the Bohemian part of town called Skadarlija.
+Knez Mihajlova (Prince Michael’s) Street is a long pedestrian street with many boutiques, restaurants and cafes.
+The street is always packed regardless of the time of year or time of day.
 All these interesting attractions are very close to each other, and are within a walking distance.

 Serbian cuisine, history, nigh life, hospitality and overall zest for life of its inhabitants make Belgrade a definitive must-visit-bucket-list kind of place.
 The city that never sleeps will offer you some unforgettable experiences for sure.